eikaramba/gridlex/README.md

 ## Just a Flexbox Grid System
 v.
 2.0.8

-Based on Flexbox (CSS Flexible Box Layout Module), Gridlex is a very simple css grid system to quickly create modern layouts and submodules.
+Based on the Flexbox grid from http://gridlex.devlint.fr/, i adapted it to be even more flexible.
+Now you can mix and switch sizes, position, offset and stretching declarations however you like, both for grid/column and each different responsive media query.

-The concept is simple: you need to wrap your `.col` in a `.grid`.
+The concept is simple: you need to wrap your `.column` in a `.grid`.

 ### What can we expect?
 - Basically each column is the same width as every other cell in the grid.